Level/abstract-leveldown/README.md

 })
 ```

-This is the most minimal setup.
 The `test` option _must_ be a function that is API-compatible with `tape`.
 The `factory` option _must_ be a function that returns a unique and isolated database instance.
 The factory will be called many times by the test suite.

 If your implementation is disk-based we recommend using [`tempy`](https://github.com/sindresorhus/tempy) (or similar) to create unique temporary directories.
 Your setup could look something like: